Nicola Taylor – Chair

 Tuhi is the NZ Country Head for KPMG’s Global Strategy Group and leads the Strategy & Sustainable value Community of Practice.
 He has deep experience in Strategy development & execution including growth strategy (organic and M&A), business transformation, operational improvement, finance and business case development.
 He helps organisations overcome challenges and execute strategies that deliver real results in Primary industries, utilities and infrastructure, consumer and industrial products and the public sector.

 Ben has held a variety of leadership roles through his career in the IT and Telecommunications sector with companies such IBM, Microsoft and Vodafone .
 He is a member of the New Zealand Institute of Directors and also serves on the board of the Selwyn Foundation, (an aged care provider).
 He holds a Master of Commerce Degree and is also a Provisional Chartered Accountant with Chartered Accountants Australia and New Zealand.
 Ben is married to Jo, a Marketing professional, and they have three boys aged 5, 11 and 13.

 Jade has over 23 years of advocacy experience in working with rangatahi, whānau, hapori & Iwi.
-She was invited onto the Ravi Zacharias NZ speaking tour team, the NZ Prison Fellowship board & is currently the Communications Manager for Waikato-Tainui and a support to the Kiingitanga.
+She is currently the Communications Manager for Waikato-Tainui and a support to the Kiingitanga.
 She is also the Co-Founder of Tātou Ethnic Communications Agency alongside Sir Michael Jones.
 Jade and her husband Zacchaeus live in Te Awamutu and have two tamariki called Tīahomāia & Tūmatapō.
 Her iwi affiliations are with Waikato, Raukawa, Ngāi Tahu and Ngāpuhi.